Quantum Rationale-Aware Graph Contrastive Learning for Jet Discrimination: Details of Benchmark Models

-EQGNNs~\cite{Jahin_2025,forestano_comparison_2024,forestano_accelerated_2023,forestano_discovering_2023,forestano_identifying_2023} are quantum analogs of EGNNs, incorporating equivariance into the quantum architecture.
-Like QGNNs, EQGNNs operate on quantum states but ensure that the learned representations are equivariant under symmetries, such as permutations or rotations.
+EQGNNs~\citep{Jahin_2025,forestano_comparison_2024,forestano_accelerated_2023,forestano_discovering_2023,forestano_identifying_2023} are quantum analogs of EGNNs, incorporating equivariance into the quantum architecture.
+The model begins with an equivariant classical encoder: Equivariant MLP Layer 1 ([8+3 $\rightarrow$ 16]) and Layer 2 ([16 $\rightarrow$ 16]), both with Layer Norm and SiLU activation.
+Node features $h_i \in \mathbb{R}^8$ and coordinates $x_i \in \mathbb{R}^3$ are jointly processed.
+Permutation-invariant pooling (DeepSets style) produces a fixed-size feature vector projected to $n_\alpha$ values.
+Like QGNNs, EQGNNs operate on quantum states (3 qubits, 6 layers, same circuit structure as QGNN) but ensure that the learned representations are equivariant under symmetries, such as permutations or rotations.
 The final quantum states are aggregated through pooling, ensuring the network remains permutation-equivariant.
 This aggregation is followed by classical post-processing to yield the model's predictions.
+The model ensures: (i) permutation equivariance in classical encoding, (ii) graph isomorphism invariance in quantum embedding, and (iii) permutation invariance in final pooling.
+Total parameters: 5,140 (54 quantum + 5,086 classical).